NoviSystems/yurika/INSTALL.md

 Edit NGINX config file in `/etc/nginx/conf.d/yurika.conf`:

   * Change `server_name` to your hostname.
-Include any hostnames you want the server to serve yurika on (including 127.0.0.1 if desired).
+Include any hostnames you want the server to serve Yurika on (including 127.0.0.1 if desired) separated by spaces.

 Restart Nginx: